 Today ceramic is just not confined to the making of potteries.
 The scope has widened and ceramic engineering is being increasingly used in the aerospace industry to make space shuttle tiles, aircraft engines, manufacturing of airframes.
 The other areas where ceramics have to be used are in biomedical implants, nuclear fuel uranium oxide pellets, space shuttle program, ballistic protection, space shuttle program, gas burner nozzles.
 Ceramic engineering is the science and technology of creating objects from inorganic, non-metallic materials.
 This is done either by the action of heat or at lower temperatures using precipitation reactions from high-purity chemical solutions.
-Ceramic Engineering covers the study of the crystalline properties of ceramic materials in order to come up with different ways in which it can be used.
+Career tips in Ceramic Engineering after 12th covers the study of the crystalline properties of ceramic materials in order to come up with different ways in which it can be used.
 The program also covers the utility of ceramic materials in mechanical, chemical, and electrical engineering.

 B. Tech Ceramic Technology is a full time four years long course divided into eight semesters.
 For those who are seeking admission in a bachelor’s degree, it is mandatory to pass in Higher Secondary (10+2) examination with subjects Physics, Chemistry, and Mathematics.
 The admission procedure is through an entrance test, which is conducted both at the national and the state level, similar to other engineering courses.